dantectl/druid-prometheus-quickstart/README.md

 ```

-You should now see logs for Apache Druid in the UI:
+You should now see logs for Apache Druid in the NR UI:
 ```
 FROM Log SELECT * where logtype = 'apache-druid'
 ```